How did we get here?

 Simple mechanical interlockings were gradually ruled out in favour of solutions which used daisy-chained electro-mechanical relays.
 These more complex interlockings necessitated an ever greater specialisation amongst the growing number of experts required for their lifecycle, so much so that they formed their own engineering institution in 1912.
 Later, in the 1970s-80s, solid state processors (just like in a computer) were deployed into railway control systems in a world first for safety engineering.

-The first colour light systems were revolutionary when deployed in 1898 on London Underground.
+The first colour light systems were revolutionary when deployed on the Liverpool Overhead Railway in 1893.
+They were soon replicated in 1898 on the London Underground.
 Despite the basic idea now being over 125 years old, colour light signals control the majority of signalled track mileage worldwide.
 Still, as the old adage goes, 'if it ain't broke, don't fix it': and colour light signalling is definitely not broken!
 So why are Universal Signalling proposing something different?
 We'll come to that later.

 In-Cab Signalling